aowen87/cvgTools/README.md

  * alisterowen87@gmail.com

 Advisors:
- * John Conery, Professor at the UO
+ * John Conery, Professor at the University of Oregon
- * Vince Bicocca, Postdoctoral Fellow at the UO
+ * Vince Bicocca, Postdoctoral Fellow at the University of Oregon

 ## Table of Contents